ithkuil/ithkuil/src/src/cases.md

 <description><this context>CONTEXT</this> is limited in time by <this this>THIS</this>.</description>

-> By the time I get there you will be sleeping.
+> By the time I get there, you will be sleeping.

 ### LIM Limitative